Starmer pays back more than £6,000 in gifts after donations row

 An £839 clothing rental agreement with Edeline Lee, the designer recently worn by his wife to London Fashion Week, along with one hour of hair and makeup, was also covered by the Prime Minister.

+“We are now going to bring forward principles for donations because, until now, politicians have used their best individual judgment on a case-by-case basis.
+I think we need some principles of general application.

+“So, I took the position that until the principles are in place it was right for me to make those repayments.”

-However, Sir Keir has also accepted a further £6,134 in “clothing and personal support” for Lady Starmer in June, from prominent Labour donor Lord Waheed Alli, according to the latest register of interests published on Wednesday.
+However, Sir Keir has also accepted a further £6,134 in “clothing and personal support” for Lady Starmer in June, from Lord Alli, according to the latest register of interests published on Wednesday.

-That declaration is likely to come under scrutiny after it emerged earlier on Wednesday that the peer is under investigation by Parliament’s standards watchdog over a potential breach of the members’ code of conduct.
+That declaration is likely to come under scrutiny after it emerged earlier on Wednesday that the peer is facing a probe by the Lords’ commissioner over a potential breach of the members’ code of conduct.

-The Lords’ commissioner is looking at an “alleged non-registration of interests” by the former media executive.
+The watchdog said it was looking at an “alleged non-registration of interests” by the former media executive.

+Labour has said the peer will “cooperate fully” with the probe and is “confident all interests have been registered”.

 The Prime Minister also took £920 from Tottenham Hotspur stadium for two tickets to the north London derby in September, and £1,000 from Arsenal FC for a game in August, according to the register.